thompn/forecast/README.md

 Now you're ready to run, use the following command to run the forecast:

-`python main.py filename`
+`python main.py filename column_to_predict`

-where `filename` is the path to the file containing the data to be used to make the forecast.
-The file should contain a `date` column with dates in `yyyy-mm-dd` format and a `total_inbound_calls` column with the number of inbound calls for each date.
+where `filename` is the path to the csv file containing the data to be used to make the forecast.
+The file should contain a `date` column with dates in `yyyy-mm-dd` format and a `volume` column with the value you wish to predict.

 ## Output

 The code will output two files:

--   `forecast_output_yyyy-mm-dd.csv`: a csv file containing the forecasted total inbound call volumes for each day starting from the day after the last day in the input data.
+-   `forecast_output_yyyy-mm-dd.csv`: a csv file containing the forecasted total inbound volumes for each day starting from the day after the last day in the input data.
 -   `forecast_yyyy-mm-dd_plots.pdf`: a pdf file containing four plots:
-    -   A plot of the actual total inbound call volumes used to make the forecast.
+    -   A plot of the actual total volumes used to make the forecast.
-    -   A plot of the forecasted total inbound call volumes.
+    -   A plot of the forecasted total volumes.
     -   A plot showing the components of the forecast, including the trend and weekly and yearly seasonality.
     -  The residuals of the fitted model